-Columbia Care's business is subject to changing consumer trends and preferences, which is dependent, in part, on continued consumer interest in new products.
-The success of new product offerings, depends upon a number of factors, including Columbia Care's ability to (i) accurately anticipate customer needs; (ii) develop new products that meet these needs; (iii) successfully commercialize new products; (iv) price products competitively; (v) produce and deliver products in sufficient volumes and on a timely basis; and (vi) differentiate product offerings from those of competitors.
+Our business is subject to changing consumer trends and preferences, which is dependent, in part, on continued consumer interest in new products.
+The success of new product offerings, depends upon a number of factors, including our ability to (i) accurately anticipate customer needs; (ii) develop new products that meet these needs; (iii) successfully commercialize new products; (iv) price products competitively; (v) produce and deliver products in sufficient volumes and on a timely basis; and (vi) differentiate product offerings from those of competitors.